v-anya/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Setting Up the Development Environment
 ### Step 1.
 Add Development Container Configuration

-1. In VS Code, open the `comp423-course-notes` directory.
+1. In VS Code, open the `rust-starter-project` directory.
 You can do this via: File > Open Folder.
 2. Install the **Dev Containers** extension for VS Code.
 3. Create a `.devcontainer` directory in the root of your project with the following file inside of this "hidden" configuration directory: